DemuteStudio/ReaHaptic/README.md

 ### Haptic Tracks:
 - **Amplitude**: this is the strength of the haptic vibrations at a certain time.
 - **frequency**: the frequency of the haptic vibrations at a certain time.
-Not all devices support frequency control, in that case this
+Not all devices support frequency control.
 - **Emphasis**: these are short haptic bursts that could also be made with the other 2 tracks but it makes the editing process a lot easier.
-We edit these with automation items, by changing the value you change the amplitude of the burst and by double clicking and changing the bezier tension you can change the frequency of the burst.
+We edit these with automation items, by changing the value you change the amplitude of the burst and by double clicking and changing the Bezier tension you can change the frequency of the burst.

 ### Editing Envelopes:
 For the amplitude and frequency envelope we edit them the same way, when you import or create a new haptic you will get empty media items that represent the haptic, for each of these there will be automatically two points created at the beginning and end of the item, you should not edit these.
 Then you can place new points in between to create your amplitude and frequency curve.